By Cheri Sicard

 That’s because there are no brakes on trailers once you unhitch.
 And nobody wants a runaway trailer.
 Wheel chocks ensure that will NEVER happen.

 I confess I did not always have proper wheel chocks.
-And I wasn’t always using the wheel chocks I had properly either.
+And I wasn’t always using the wheel chocks I had properly.
 Perhaps you aren’t either.

-Luckily nothing bad happened as a result of my ignorance, but I did learn a lot from this video from Mark Polk of RV Education 101.
-I likewise won’t make those mistakes again.
+Luckily, nothing bad happened as a result of my ignorance, but I did learn a lot from the video at the end of this article from Mark Polk of RV Education 101®.
+I therefore won’t make those mistakes again.

 Unless you are a super RV expert, I predict you will likely learn a thing or two as well from the short but informative video below.